- Home

 Student Spirituality

 The students are at the heart of our Catholic ethos.
 We have a vibrant Student Spirituality Team who drive the Catholic life of the school.
-There is a team of Spirituality Prefects who lead our spirituality team.
-The prefects and their team are at the heart of leading charity events, liturgies, assemblies and the weekly reflection in the pastorale.
+There is a team of Spirituality Shepherds who lead our spirituality team.
+This team is at the heart of leading charity events, Celebrations of the Word, assemblies and the weekly reflection in the pastorale.

 Daily Acts of Worship

-The College day begins with an act of worship, either in Tutor Groups or at Year Group and House assemblies.
+The College day begins with an act of worship, either in Tutor Groups, assemblies or Celebrations of the Word.
 Daily acts of worship are planned to allow our students to reflect on our weekly form time theme, issues in society and the liturgical calendar.

-The key Feasts and Seasons of the Church’s year are celebrated at liturgies which the students help to prepare, including our Christmas Carol Service, Ash Wednesday Service and Easter celebrations.
+The key Feasts and Seasons of the Church’s year are celebrated at Celebrations of the Word which the students help to prepare, including our Christmas Carol Service, Ash Wednesday Service and Easter celebrations.

 Each academic year begins with a Mass for our Year 7 and 11 students, and concludes with our Leavers Mass.